by David Woods | Collaboration, Media Files, Qualitative Research, Transana Multiuser

 by David Woods | Media Files, Transcription

-Speech recognition software is becoming more common everywhere.
+Inching Towards Automated Transcription Speech recognition software is becoming more common everywhere.
 Siri, Google Now, Cortana, and Alexa can field questions on our smart phones, computers, and home “virtual assistant” devices.
-These tools do a reasonably good job recognizing and interpreting human...
+These tools do a reasonably good job...

 by David Woods | Analysis, Media Files

+How to Collect and Analyze Multiple Simultaneous Media Files – and why it’s worth the trouble.
 There are many instances when collecting data where there will be more going on at one time than we could possibly observe.
-A classroom can have one or more teachers providing a variety of learning activities simultaneously to a significant number of students.
-An...
+A classroom can have one or more teachers...